branner-non-code/notes/CONTENT/Git/Keep_Git_fork_current_with_origin.md

      2. presently on local master branch (indicated by asterisk);
      2. there is also remote master branch belonging to the remote named "origin", which is the "remotes/origin/master" entry.

-1. less .git/config

-   shows local master branch:
+1. Now `less .git/config` shows local master branch:

         [remote "origin"]
                 url = git@github.com:brannerchinese/nltk.git